 - You can normalize data in a manner that suits your needs without changing the way the rest of your company uses the data

-- You have control of the development environment; this reduces the dependencies on having a different org crunch the numbers for you
+- You have control of the development environment; this reduces the dependency on having a different org crunch the numbers for you

 - You increase your ability to model out “what if” scenarios internally